GreptimeTeam/greptimedb/docs/rfcs/2022-12-20-promql-in-rust/rfc.md

 # Drawbacks

 Human-being is always error-prone.
 It's harder to endeavor to rewrite from the ground and requires more attention to ensure correctness, than translate line-by-line.
 And, since the evaluator's architecture are different, it might be painful to catch up with PromQL's breaking update (if any) in the future.

+Misusing Arrow's DictionaryVector as Matrix is another point.
+This hack needs some `unsafe` function call to bypass Arrow's check.
+And though Arrow's API is stable, this is still an undocumented behavior.

 # Alternatives